zhigao2017/Kernel-SPD-Pooling/README.md

 # Kernel-SPD-Pooling
-The code of PR 2019 paper "Learning a robust representation via a deep network on symmetric positive definite manifolds"
+The code of PR 2019 paper "Learning a robust representation via a deep network on symmetric positive definite manifolds".

+The caffe framework is required.

-An example is put in
+An example on the MINC dataset is put in
 ```
 examples/minc
 ```